#WhyIVolunteer – Volunteer Spotlight: Hazel Witte

 Q. Why would you recommend this volunteer opportunity to someone else?

 Voting is unduly complicated and people really need help- or they won’t vote.
-I’ve worked three elections in North Carolina – 2016, 2018 to the 2020 primary.
+I’ve worked three elections in North Carolina – 2016, 2018 to 2020 primary.
 Across the board, people want to get it right and they want their vote to count.
 Those “I voted” stickers are really worn with pride – otherwise you wouldn’t see people posting photos of themselves, or putting them on a car dashboard, or pasting on the refrigerator with the kids’ drawings and the vet’s emergency number.
 Whether it’s questions about how to register, what can be brought into the polling booth, why a voter’s polling place is different for early voting than election day, etc., each interaction really does affect how people feel about their right to vote.

 Q. Why do you volunteer your time to ensure voter’s have access to the ballot?